arvindnair-04/SprintAnalysis/README.md

 ### 2. Smoothing & Peak Detection
 After cleaning the pose data, we analyze how each leg moves vertically by comparing the hip and ankle positions.
 This helps us understand when a foot is about to make contact with the ground.

-#### Step-by-Step Explanation:
+#### Step by Step Explanation:
 - For every frame, we calculate two values:
     - diff1 = |midhip_z - right_ankle_z| → This shows how far the right ankle is from the hips (vertically).
     - diff2 = |midhip_z - left_ankle_z| → Same, but for the left ankle.
-These values go up and down as the leg moves during running—high when the foot is in the air, low when it’s closer to the ground.
+These values go up and down as the leg moves during running, high when the foot is in contact and low when it is in air.

 #### Smoothing the Signals:
-Real-world data can be noisy.
+Real world data can be noisy.
 To remove random spikes and smooth the motion, we apply a Savitzky–Golay filter.
 This filter helps us keep the important shape of the movement while getting rid of jittery points.

 #### Detecting When a Foot Hits the Ground:
 Once the signals are smoothed, we look for peaks—points where the ankle is moving downward and is close to full extension.
 If a peak is high enough (above a certain threshold), it likely marks the moment the foot is about to make contact with the ground.
 These peaks are labeled as the start of the contact phase for that leg.
-This process lets us identify when each leg touches down in the race, using only joint distance and smart signal analysis—no extra equipment needed!
+This process lets us identify when each leg touches down in the race, using only joint distance and smart signal analysis.

 ### 3. Analysis of Contact vs. Air
 Once we've identified when each leg starts to make contact with the ground, we can now determine whether the athlete is in the contact phase or airborne phase during each moment of the run.

 - How It Works:
 After we detect a peak (the moment a leg begins to reach down), we assume the leg stays in contact with the ground for a short period until the movement drops below a set threshold.
-This entire window—from peak to drop—is considered the Contact Phase for that leg.
+This entire window, from peak to drop is considered the Contact Phase for that leg.
-When neither leg is in contact (both legs are moving upward in the air), the athlete is in the Air Phase—this is the flight time between steps.
+When neither leg is in contact (both legs are moving upward in the air), the athlete is in the Air Phase.

 - Classification Rules for Each Frame:
  Both legs = 0 → The athlete is in the air (no ground contact).
  One leg = 1 → The athlete is in single-leg contact (one foot on the ground).
- Both legs = 1 → The athlete is in double-leg contact.
+ Both legs = 1 → The athlete has both legs on ground.
 This usually happens at the start of the race, when both feet push off the blocks.

 - Why This Matters:
 Breaking the stride into these phases helps us understand how much time the athlete spends on the ground versus in the air.
 Elite sprinters often have:
-Shorter ground contact time
-Longer air time (efficient stride and lift)
-Very brief or no double-leg contact (except at the start)
+A decreasing contact time (fast and explosive steps) An increasing air time (efficient stride and lift) Very brief or no double leg contact (except at the start)

 This phase analysis is the foundation for calculating advanced metrics like step duration, stride rhythm, and contact efficiency.